Dick Contino: Early career

-Contino got his big break on December 7, 1947, at age 17, when he played "Lady of Spain" (his signature piece) and won first place in the Horace Heidt/Philip Morris talent contest in Fresno which was broadcast on national radio.
+Contino got his big break on December 7, 1947, at age 17, when he played "Lady of Spain" (his signature piece) and won first place in the Horace Heidt/Philip Morris talent contest in Fresno, which was broadcast on national radio.
 Contino also won first place in subsequent competitions in Los Angeles, Omaha, Des Moines, Youngstown, Cleveland, Pittsburgh, Harrisburg, and New York City.
 He won first place in the final round on December 12, 1948, in Washington, D.C.
+In 1949 he had a hit album,Dick Contino, which reached No. 3 on the Billboard Top LPs.

-Eddie Fisher had much better success with the song in 1952.
+Contino made many recordings from the latter 1940s to the early 1960s, particularly for Mercury Records and Dot Records.
+Eddie Fisher had much better success with Contino's "Lady of Spain" in 1952.
 Contino's song "Yours" was his first hit single.
 The song reached #27 on the U.S. pop charts in 1954.
 His second and only other hit single was "Pledge My Love."
 It reached #42 on the U.S. pop charts in 1957.

 Contino toured with the Horace Heidt Orchestra and was billed as the "world's greatest accordion player."
 He appeared on The Ed Sullivan Show a record 48 times.

 Military service

 Contino's career was interrupted when he was drafted during the Korean War.
-He fled from pre-induction barracks at Fort Ord due to extreme, unpublicized phobias and neuroses.
-In 1951, he was sentenced to serve six months at McNeil Island Corrections Center.
+He fled from pre-induction barracks at Fort Ord out of extreme, unpublicized phobias and neuroses.
+In 1951, he pled guilty to evasion and was sentenced to serve six months at McNeil Island Corrections Center.

-He later served in the army, and was honorably discharged with the rank of staff sergeant.
+He was inducted into the army in 1952, having served four and a half months of his sentence.
+He was honorably discharged with the rank of staff sergeant.
 Although he received a presidential pardon, the scandal dealt Contino's career a serious blow.
 He continued to perform, and acted in a few movies in the 1950s and 1960s.

 Later career

-Contino's acting became known to a new generation in 1991, when Daddy-O, a low-budget 1958 movie in which he starred as a faddishly-dressed beat rebel and singer, was shown on a third- season episode of Mystery Science Theater 3000.
+Contino's acting became known to a new generation in 1991, when Daddy-O, a low-budget 1958 movie in which he starred as a faddishly-dressed beat rebel and singer, was shown on a third-season episode of Mystery Science Theater 3000.
 The show also riffed the 1959 film Girls Town, in which Contino appeared with other musical performers, such as Paul Anka and The Platters.

 He continued to perform regularly throughout the United States.
 His repertoire was eclectic, ranging from Italian songs such as "Come Back to Sorrento" and "Arrivederci Roma" to standards like "Lady of Spain" and "Swinging on a Star".

 Personal life

 Contino was married to Leigh Snowden for 26 years.
 They had three children together.
+Then married to Tonia Cannavino for 23 years.
 They lived in Las Vegas.